comunica/Article-ISWC2023-SolidQuery/content/evaluation.md

 ## Evaluation
 {:#evaluation}

-In this section, we tackle the research question _"How well does link traversal query processing perform over decentralized environments with structural properties"_.
+In this section, we tackle the research question _"How well does link traversal query processing perform over decentralized environments with structural properties?"_.
 Within this work, we apply our experiments to the structural properties of the decentralized environment provided by Solid, but findings may be generalizable to other decentralized environments.
 We provide an answer to this research question by evaluating different approaches based on the implementation discussed in [](#approach),